rust-lang/reference/src/type-layout.md

 It modifies the representation (either the default or `C`) by removing any padding bytes and forcing the alignment of the type to `1`.

-> Warning: Dereferencing an unaligned pointer is [undefined behaviour] and is
+> Warning: Dereferencing an unaligned pointer is [undefined behaviour] and it is
 > possible to [safely create unaligned pointers to `packed` fields][27060].
 > Like all ways to create undefined behavior in safe Rust, this is a bug.